gatsbyjs/gatsby/packages/gatsby-plugin-offline/README.md

 - `chunks` additional webpack chunk names that shall be precached.
 See [InjectManifest](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest) for more information

 - `offlineAnalyticsConfig` If specified, these options get passed to the [workbox-google-analytics](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-google-analytics) plugin.
 You can also set this option to just enable this plugin with the default options

+- `deletePreviousCacheVersionsOnUpdate` If set to true, automatically attempts to delete previous caches on service worker update if `cacheId` has changed.
+Useful if you're `chacheId` might change, and you want to avoid old, unused caches form taking up space on the user's device.

 - `cleanupOutdatedCaches` If set to true, automatically cleans up outdated caches from older workbox versions.
 See [workbox's documentation](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-precaching?hl=en#.cleanupOutdatedCaches)